 sudo rm usr/share/keyrings/plex.gpg

-In conclusion, installing Plex Media Server on Debian Linux is a straightforward process that enables you to create a powerful and flexible media server for your home or organization.
-By following the steps outlined in this guide, you can have a fully functioning Plex Media Server up and running in no time.
-Remember to keep your server updated and maintained to ensure optimal performance and security.
+In conclusion, installing Plex Media Server on Debian 12, 11, or 10 Linux is straightforward.
+This allows you to create a powerful and flexible media server for your home or organization.
+Following the steps in this guide, you can quickly have a fully functioning Plex Media Server up and running.
+Remember to keep your server updated and maintained for optimal performance and security.